HENRY GEORGE: RESURRECTING A BURIAL?

 By the 1920s, Georgist anti-corruption reforms had been put into effect to some extent in several countries, particularly in Australia which applied taxes on land values at all three levels of government.
 Canberra was established on a 99-year leasehold system to avoid the property speculation that would likely arise in its absence when the nation’s capital territory was established.

 Henry George’s thinking threatened powerful interests, of course.
 He’d faced down their voices during his visits to England in the 1880s where audiences at his speeches were strategically laced with antagonists demanding that their opinions be heard.
 However, by the time of his three-month tour of Australia in 1890, rampantly speculative world property markets were all too obvious to everyone, so his opponents assumed a more defensive posture.
 The Adelaide Observer of 26 April 1890 reported George saying to an Adelaide audience: “In the colonies I have been through, the curse of land monopoly and land speculation is over everything.
-I don’t know of any new country where more striking instances of the absurdity and injustice of our present treatment of land is to be seen.
+I don’t know of any new country where more striking instances of the absurdity and injustice of our present treatment of land is to be seen.”

 Meanwhile, powerful interests decided that steps needed to be taken to kill off this anti-rent seeking incursion once and for all, as land speculation had been the mechanism integral to creating their wealth.
 The US economist John Bates Clark was recruited for the purpose.
 He and chosen acolytes conspired to create a new economics that would conflate labour and capital to help address what was seen as a grave threat to socio-economic status quo.
 They’d also publicly press the case that George was an imposter: he wasn’t university-trained!

-The times surrounding George’s Australian visit in 1890 bear a remarkable resemblance to the world’s failing 2024 economies, commentators having alluded to the similarity.
+The times surrounding George’s Australian visit in 1890 bear a striking resemblance to the world’s failing 2024 economies, commentators having alluded to the similarity.
 Is it possible we’re again three years out from experiencing the damning outcome from long-escalated land prices and the taxing of income and purchases?
 Using Henry George’s analyses, the cyclical pattern separately demonstrated in rising land values by Australian technical analyst Philip J Anderson and British author Fred Harrison is most compelling.

 REFLECTIONS